-7.3.2.
+8.3.2.
 Case of enabling NAT44 and stateless XLATE on CLAT

-In the case that DHCPv6-PD [RFC3633] is not available, the CLAT does not have dedicated IPv6 prefix for translation.
-If the CLAT does not have a dedicated IPv6 prefix for translation, the CLAT performs with NAT44 and stateless translation [RFC6145].
+In the case that DHCPv6-PD [RFC3633] is not available, the CLAT may not have a dedicated IPv6 prefix for translation.
+If the CLAT does not have a dedicated IPv6 prefix for translation, the CLAT can perform NAT44 and stateless translation [RFC6145].

-Incoming source IPv4 packets from the LAN of [RFC1918] addresses are NAT44 to the CLAT IPv4 host address.
-Then, the CLAT will do a stateless translation [RFC6145] so that the IPv4 packets from the CLAT IPv4 host address are translated to the CLAT WAN IPv6 address as described in [RFC6052].
+IPv4 packets from the LAN are NAT44 to the private IPv4 host address of the CLAT that is not included in LAN segment of CLAT.
+Then, the CLAT will do a stateless translation [RFC6145] so that the IPv4 packets from the CLAT IPv4 host address are translated to the CLAT WAN IPv6 address as described in [RFC6145].